christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

-Envisioned steps 0034, 0035, ..... of the SrrTrains project might be considered in SrrTrains v1.0, which might become existent, if the SMS Biotope will become existent as an outcome of S&P-ARK.
+Envisioned steps 0034, 0035, ..... of the SrrTrains project might be considered in SrrTrains v1.0, which might become existent, if the SMS Biotope will become existent (hopefully supported by S&P-ARK).

 Summary
 -------